rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 2. **Git repository**
 You may provide a git repository for an executable. rapyuta.io builds the source code in the git repository into a docker image.
 Moreover, you may also specify a bash shell command, which will be run in tandem with the executable.
 3. **Bash command**
 A simple bash shell command is an executable.
-If you choose the **Executable Type** as **Default**, the bash shell command becomes an executable.
+If you choose the **Executable Type** as **Default**, the bash shell command becomes the executable.
 In this case, the executable can run only on **Preinstalled device** runtime. rapyuta.io assumes that all dependencies that are required to run the command are already present on the device where the command will execute.

 ### Components